 As a livestock owner, if you pay for a keeper – an individual or service – you hold them liable for any and all damages or injuries to your animals.
 These animals are essentially your property.
 If the keeper fails to respond appropriately to any situation on the job and causes an injury, you can hold them responsible.
 They should pay all medical bills and other associated costs.

 Of course, you’ll want to hire an experienced lawyer.
 Livestock law is tricky.
 There are lots of minute details to consider, and gathering facts isn’t always easy.
 Find someone you may trust to provide results.
 Farming is dangerous work.
 Injuries are all too common and require special attention.
 Don’t let your case fall by the wayside.

-If you’ve recently dealt with livestock injury on your property, contact Joe Knows Law by calling (972) 562-9700.
+If you’ve recently dealt with livestock injury on your property, contact Joe Knows Law online or by calling (972) 562-9700.
 We’ll deal with your case and provide you with results.
 In fact, give us a call today to schedule a consultation!